 Tanzania in East Africa is one of the top safari destinations in Africa.
-Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle which every serious safari enthusiast should observe at least once in a lifetime.
-Equally unique is the famous Ngorongoro crater, home to unparalleled numbers of wild animals.
-It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar island, just off the coast of Tanzania.
+Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle that every serious safari enthusiast should experience at least once in a lifetime.
+Equally unique is the famous Ngorongoro Crater, home to unparalleled numbers of wild animals.
+It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar.
 And for the serious traveller, the wild and remote southern region offers beautiful national parks which are relatively untouched by development and human settlement, with huge game reserves such as Selous Game Reserve and Ruaha National Park.

-Broadly speaking, Tanzania as a safari destination can be divided into the more popular "northern circuit", and the less crowded "southern circuit".
-In addition to this, the remote western part of Tanzania offers something different for the adventurous safari enthusiast, and the coastal region is a popular addition to end off a safari in Tanzania with some beach time.
+Broadly speaking, Tanzania as a safari destination can be divided into the more popular Northern Safari Circuit and less crowded Southern Safari Circuit.
+In addition to this, the remote western part of Tanzania offers something different for the adventurous safari enthusiast and the coastal region is a popular addition to end off a safari in Tanzania with some beach time.

 The Northern Circuit

-Tanzania's northern safari circuit is the main destination for most safari visitors to Tanzania.
-The bustling town of Arusha is the gateway to this region, and most safari operators are based here.
-The northern circuit includes mainly Tarangire National Park, Lake Manyara National Park, Ngorongoro Crater, and the famous Serengeti National Park.
+Tanzania's Northern Safari Circuit is the main destination for most safari visitors to Tanzania.
+The bustling town of Arusha is the gateway to this region and most safari operators are based here.
+The northern circuit includes Tarangire National Park, Lake Manyara National Park, Ngorongoro Crater and the world-famous Serengeti National Park.

 Tarangire National Park

-About two hours from Arusha is the huge Tarangire National Park, famous for its beautiful scenery, ancient baobas and thriving elephant population.
-If time allows, Tarangire is a good first stop on your safari, and the park has a number of excellent safari camps and lodges.
-The dry season (June to October) is the best time to visit Tarangire.
+About two hours from Arusha is the huge Tarangire National Park, famous for its beautiful scenery, ancient baobabs and thriving elephant population.
+If time allows, Tarangire is a good first stop on your safari and the park has a number of excellent safari camps and lodges.
+The dry season from June to October is the best time to visit Tarangire.

 Ngorongoro Conservation Area

 The Ngorongoro Conservation Area extends far beyond the crater.
-One of the unique aspects of this reserve is that the local Masai are allowed to continue their nomadic lifestyle and graze their cattle in the area.
-To the west of Ngorongoro crater, the reserve extends to the Ndutu area on the southern border of the Serengeti.
-This is a very popular area during January to March when the migration is in calving season.
+One of the unique aspects of this reserve is that the local Maasai continue to live their nomadic lifestyle and graze their cattle in the area.
+To the west of Ngorongoro Crater, the reserve extends to the Ndutu area on the southern border of the Serengeti.
+This is a very popular area from January to March when the migration is in calving season.

 Serengeti National Park

-Some people visit Tanzania specifically to climb Kilimanjaro, the highest mountain in Africa at almost 6000m.
+Some people visit Tanzania specifically to climb Kilimanjaro, the highest mountain in Africa at almost 6,000 m.
 This is not an adventure to be undertaken lightly.
-It takes a certain level of preparation and fitness, and will take several days.
-If climbing Mt Kilimanjaro is what you want to do, speak to us so we can put you in touch with a reliable operator who specialises in expeditions to climb Kilimanjaro.
+It takes a certain level of preparation and fitness and will take several days.
+If climbing Mount Kilimanjaro is what you want to do, speak to us so we can put you in touch with a reliable operator who specialises in expeditions to climb Kilimanjaro.

 The Southern Circuit

-Tanzania's southern safari circuit is much less popular than the northern circuit.
+Tanzania's Southern Safari Circuit is less popular than the northern circuit.
 The capital city of Dar es Salaam (usually just called Dar) is the gateway to this region.
 Typical game reserves include Mikumi National Park, the huge Selous Game Reserve and the beautiful Ruaha National Park.

 Mikumi National Park